Using Eppo's YAML Schema

 |

-retention_threshold_days (optional, numerators only) | Number of days to use in retention calculation (only used if operation = retention ) | 7 |
+retention_threshold_days (optional, numerators only) | Number of days to use in retention calculation.
+Constraint: Only used with operation = retention .
+Cannot be combined with other advanced aggregation parameters. | 7 |

-conversion_threshold_days (optional, numerators only) | Number of days to use in conversion calculation (only used if operation = conversion ) | 7 |
+conversion_threshold_days (optional, numerators only) | Number of days to use in conversion calculation.
+Constraint: Only used with operation = conversion .
+Cannot be combined with other advanced aggregation parameters or timeframe parameters. | 7 |

 |